Global Standards for the Microelectronics Industry

 - DLA: JEDEC continued its collaboration with the Defense Logistics Agency (DLA).
 The triad of JEDEC/SAE/DLA brings together the perspectives of the manufacturers, suppliers and government to update pertinent military standards including MIL-STD-750, MIL-STD-883, MIL-PRF-19500, MIL-PRF-38534, and MIL-PRF-38535.

-- JEITA: JEDEC and JEITA held a joint meeting in Sapporo in September 2019 to continue their standards harmonization efforts.
+- JEITA: JEDEC and JEITA held a virtual joint meeting September 2020 to continue their standards harmonization efforts.

 - SAE: JEDEC’s JC-13 Committee and SAE’s CE-11 and CE-12 Committees continued their longstanding collaboration on updating pertinent military standards.